School Science Lessons

 Rotations control disease, because the same kinds of plants or plants from the same families of plants will have the same pests and diseases.

-So if you let two different plants from the same family of plants follow in the rotation, the pests and diseases from the first crop will attack the following plants in the next crop.
+If plants from the same plant family follow in the rotation, the pests and diseases from the first crop are likely to attack the following plants in the next crop.

 Food crops in their families: